 - Hit-and-run accidents.
 Many of the above types of crashes may also be hit-and-run accidents, as a traffic accident is considered a hit-and-run when the at-fault driver leaves the scene.

 - Drunk driving accidents.
 Like hit-and-run accidents, drunk driving accidents can be any type of crash that involves an alcohol-intoxicated driver.

-Dealing With the Aftermath of a Serious Auto Accident
+Dealing With the Aftermath of a Serious Car Accident

 Nothing is certain and life can change in an instant.
 No one knows this better than car accident victims.
 One second you were simply going about your business and, in the next, you found yourself severely injured, and facing a mountain of unexpected debt—all while being out of work due to the injuries you sustained in the accident.
 The period following a car accident can be extremely stressful and, if you've never been in this situation before, you may not know what to do next.
 Fortunately, there's help in the form of the #1 Twin Cities car accident doctor.

 If you were hurt in a Minnesota car crash, you may have injuries that need to be treated sooner rather than later.
 The first step is to see a specialized car accident doctor who can help you document your accident-related injuries.
 And if your injuries fall outside the scope of our car accident doctor, our free referral service will help you find the right doctor for your case.
 Call 763-251-PAIN today to speak with with our Twin Cities car accident doctor now!

 763-251-PAIN is the #1 resource for car accident victims in the Twin Cities metropolitan area.
-Don't spend another day in pain due to injuries sustained in an accident caused by someone else's negligence—call us today!
+Don't spend another day in pain due to injuries sustained in an accident caused by someone else's negligence—contact us today!